The great city yawns and gasps in its death-throes. Stone cracks, and screams rise to heaven on wings of smoke with feathers of ash.

 I laugh like one who cannot remember the last time when.

-In the midst of my jollity, I hardly notice Nero leave.
+I hardly notice Nero leave.
 The soldiers abandon their pointless attempt to subdue me and run after him, falling effortlessly into formation, the exposed linens on their backs already soaked with sweat.
 Perhaps they have an appointment?

 “Such a waste of beauty,” Cadmin says, licking virgin blood from his knuckles.